Two medical students

 The MMI will be run in two parts,

 • In part one, you will listen to an applicant briefing, before completing an assessed group work task and two short question and answer tasks in preparation for two assessed stations in the second part of the interview.
-In addition, there will be an opportunity to speak to a current student about our medicine programmes.
-This part of the interview should take just over an hour.
+This part of the interview should take between an hour and an hour and thirty minutes.

 • In the second part of the interview, you will complete the MMI circuit comprised of eight assessed stations and one form checking station.
 Each station is five minutes long with two minutes in between.
 We expect this circuit to take just over one hour to complete, however, any technical difficulties might delay this.